joshvocal/dotfiles/README.md

 ## Brew

-Install all of our command-line and GUI applications
+Install all of your command-line and GUI applications

 ```
 ./install_brewfile.sh